 - Export data, such as quiz results, to Excel for additional analysis or grading.

 - Now, you can distribute a quiz or survey created with Forms into your Teams.
-Not only can you share a Form with your students (or fellow teachers) within Teams, you’ll have access to auto-grading, feedback, and scores, which go directly in the Assignments grade book.
+Not only can you share a Form with your students (or fellow teachers) within Teams, you will have access to auto-grading, feedback, and scores, which go directly in the Assignments grade book.

 Use Forms outside of Teams and share the link to your students or colleagues in: